k0src/Obsidian-Quick-Spell-Check/README.md

   <img src="/assets/screenshot.png" alt="screenshot" width="400" />
 </p>

+Realistically, it's not as accurate as the native Obsidian spell-check, but it's much faster, and works ~90% of the time.

 ## Features

 -   **Accept top suggestion**: Automatically replaces the nearest misspelled word on the current line with the top spelling suggestion